Smarter Engines Protect Themselves

-If you're still in doubt about switching to a lower-octane fuel, here's a deeper explanation of why the change is unlikely to hurt your car.
+If you're still in doubt about switching to a lower-octane fuel, here's a more in-depth explanation of why the change is unlikely to hurt your car:

 In the old days, engines could not deal with fuels of varying octane ratings.
 Using the wrong fuel would make the engine knock and possibly damage internal engine components.
-But today, engine control systems can compensate for low octane by monitoring knock activity and adjusting ignition advance to quell the knock.
-This sophisticated electronic capability effectively tunes the engine on the fly and gives drivers more flexibility in the grade of fuels that they can safely use.
+But today, engine control systems can compensate for low octane by adjusting ignition timing to avoid knocking.
+This sophisticated electronic capability effectively tunes engines on the fly and gives drivers more flexibility in the grade of fuel that they can use safely.

-Compared to premium gasoline, lower-octane fuels don't allow the engine to run as much ignition advance during situations where lots of throttle might be used.
-More ignition advance causes spark plugs to fire sooner, which (within limits) allows the engine to make more power, and accelerate faster, during these conditions.
-Since the engine doesn't make quite as much power with lower-octane fuels, this translates into slower acceleration in cars for which premium fuel is recommended.
+Compared to premium gas, lower-octane fuels don't allow the engine to run as much ignition advance during situations calling for rapid acceleration.
+More ignition advance causes spark plugs to fire sooner, which (within limits) allows the engine to make more power — and accelerate more quickly — under these conditions.
+Since the engine doesn't make quite as much power with low-octane fuels, this translates into slower acceleration in cars for which premium fuel is recommended.
 The performance loss is especially noticeable in turbocharged gasoline engines, which have become increasingly popular in recent years.

-The performance loss, however, is something you will only notice if you have a heavy foot and accelerate rapidly both from a dead stop and while changing lanes at highway speeds.
-But if you accelerate moderately, the loss of power is less noticeable, regardless of whether you use premium or regular-grade fuel.
+The performance loss, however, is something you will only notice if you have a heavy foot and accelerate rapidly from a dead stop or when you change lanes at highway speeds.
+But if you accelerate moderately, the loss of power may not be noticeable whether you use premium or regular-grade fuel.